-The Xilinx® UltraScale+TM Devices Integrated 100G Ethernet IP subsystem provides a high performance, low latency 100 Gb/s Ethernet port that allows for a wide range of user customization and statistics gathering.
-The dedicated block provides both the 100G Ethernet MAC, and RS-FEC logic with support for IEEE 1588-2008 [Ref 1] hardware timestamping.
+The Xilinx® UltraScaleTM architecture integrated block for the LogiCORETM 100G Ethernet IP core provides a high performance, low latency 100 Gb/s Ethernet port that allows for a wide range of user customization and statistics gathering.
+The dedicated block provides both the 100G Ethernet media access control (MAC) and physical coding sublayer (PCS) logic with support for IEEE 1588-2008 [Ref 1] one-step and two-step hardware timestamping.